 b.
 Planned mitigation work must be completed or financially guaranteed prior to the recordation of the final plat.
 A schedule for the phased completion of mitigation work may be approved in conjunction with recordation of final plats.

-c.
+c..
 Verification of completed implementation of mitigation actions will be the responsibility of the jurisdictional structural fire district.
 Where no structural fire district exists, the Valley County sheriff shall appoint a county representative.
+Each authority will act in conjunction with the office of the Wildfire Mitigation Director

 4. Exceptions: Proposed administrative plats of less than five (5) lots and proposed subdivisions with lands less than twenty percent (20%) "forested" (see definition in section 10-7-2 of this chapter) are exempt from the professional requirement.
 For proposed subdivisions fitting these descriptions, the developer may complete the plan (see the fire protection form).
 The plan for an administrative plat can be approved by the administrator upon receiving an approval letter from the fire district.